cbrown08/mycode/README.md

 # mycode (Project Title)

-Learning about Microservices and playing with Python
+Learning about Microservices and playing with Python.
+In addition I want to learn version control projects with git.

 ## Getting Started